What To Do When It Seems Like Your Life Is In Shambles

 Connecting with a therapist

-No matter why you feel your life is in shambles, a therapist or mental health professional may offer guidance and rationale.
-In some cases, untreated mental health conditions can contribute to difficulty coping with everyday life, making it difficult to reach out for support.
-If you relate, you might benefit from online therapy through a platform like BetterHelp, which can connect people to thousands of therapists and many therapeutic modalities that you might find in face-to-face settings as well.
+No matter why you believe your life is in shambles, a therapist or mental health professional may offer guidance and rationale.
+In some cases, untreated mental health conditions can contribute to difficulty coping with everyday life, making it hard to reach out for support.
+If you relate to this situation, you might benefit from online therapy through a platform like BetterHelp, which can connect people to thousands of therapists and many therapeutic modalities available in traditional face-to-face settings as well.

-Online therapy services offer a convenient and often affordable starting point for those seeking life guidance.
-Additionally, recent studies show that online therapy is equally as effective at treating symptoms of certain mental health conditions like depression and anxiety.
+Online therapy services offer a convenient and often affordable starting point for people seeking life guidance.
+Additionally, recent studies show that online therapy can be as effective as in-person therapy when treating symptoms of certain mental health conditions like depression and anxiety.
 When you sign up for an online platform, you may feel more in control of your care, as you can choose between phone, video, and chat sessions with your therapist and attend sessions from any location with an internet connection.

 Takeaway

-Many people encounter difficult times when they feel their life is "a mess."
+Many people encounter difficult times when they believe their life is a mess.
 You are not alone in this experience.
-If you feel like your life is in shambles, consider reaching out to a licensed therapist to devise a treatment plan and start a new path toward the life you're looking to lead.
+If it seems like your life is in shambles, consider reaching out to a licensed therapist to devise a treatment plan and start a new path toward the life you're looking to lead.

 Seeking to improve your mental health?